Shell corporation: Countries of domicile

 Typical countries of domicile of shell companies are offshore financial centres like Ireland, Liechtenstein, Luxembourg, Switzerland, Isle of Man, and the Channel Islands including Guernsey and Jersey in Europe, Bahamas, Barbados, Bermuda, Cayman Islands, and Virgin Islands in the Caribbean, Panama in Central America, and Hong Kong and Singapore in Asia.
 Shell companies are usually offered by law firms based in those countries.
 The process of establishing a shell company can sometimes be done very quickly online.

-In 2021 anonymous corporations were made illegal in the United States with the passage of the Corporate Transparency Act as part of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021.
-Exemptions were included which are meant to limit its scope to the entities most likely to be used for illicit purposes.
-Companies which are exempt from the act include foreign companies that do not formally register to do business and companies that fall into one of 24 enumerated categories, which include companies that employ more than 20 people, have revenues above $5 million, and a physical presence in the United States, as well as churches, charities, non-profits, trusts and partnerships.
-Companies that are banks, broker-dealers, public issuers, and insurance companies are also exempt.

 Due to federalism in the United States, shell companies are often set up in states such as Delaware, Nevada, and Wyoming due to advantageous tax regimes.
+Companies offer nominee incorporation services (NIS) which are often used in the formation of shell companies.
+These companies often provide a variety of services, including resident agent, mail-forwarding, and physical local addresses so that the companies appear more legitimate.
+Banks may also serve as formation agents in the U.S..

 Abuse

-Shell companies have been used to commit fraud, by creating an empty shell company with a name similar to existing real companies, then running up the price of the empty shell and suddenly selling it (pump and dump).
+Shell companies have been used to commit fraud by creating an empty shell company with a name similar to an existing real company, then inflating the price of its stock and quickly selling it (a pump and dump scheme).

-There are also shell companies that were created for the purpose of owning assets (including tangibles, such as a real estate for property development, and intangibles, such as royalties or copyrights) and receiving income.
+There are also shell companies that were created for the purpose of owning assets (including tangibles, such as real estate for property development, and intangibles, such as royalties or copyrights) and receiving income.
 The reasons behind creating such a shell company may include protection against litigation and/or tax benefits (some expenses that would not be deductible for an individual may be deductible for a corporation).
 Sometimes, shell companies are used for tax evasion or tax avoidance.

 Offshore Leaks

-In 2013 the International Consortium of Investigative Journalists published a report called "Offshore Leaks" with information about the use and owners of 130,000 shell companies.
+In 2013, the International Consortium of Investigative Journalists published a report called "Offshore Leaks" with information about the use and owners of 130,000 shell companies.
 Many of the shell companies belonged to politicians and celebrities from around the world and were being used for tax evasion and hiding financial assets.

 Panama Papers

-In 2016 a leak of 11.5 million documents to the German newspaper Süddeutsche Zeitung revealed information about owners of more than 214,000 shell companies administered by the law firm Mossack Fonseca in Panama.
+In 2016, a leak of 11.5 million documents to the German newspaper Süddeutsche Zeitung revealed information about owners of more than 214,000 shell companies administered by the law firm Mossack Fonseca in Panama.
 The shell companies were used by politicians, businessmen, autocrats, and terrorists from around the world for tax evasion and other illegal activities.